Wanling1010/Wanling1010/README.md

 ### Hi there 👋

-- 🔭 I’m currently a Data Analyst/Data Scientist and I enjoy translating data into insights for business needs.
+- 🔭 I’m currently a Data Analyst/Data Scientist and I am passionate to learn about ML/AI.
-- 🌱 I’m currently learning web development tools such as JavaScript, Node, React, MongoDB and pursuing a Masters' in Analytics (Computational Data Analytics) in Georgia Tech.
+- 🌱 I’m currently working on NLP and Computer Vision tasks and pursuing a Masters' in Analytics (Computational Data Analytics) in Georgia Tech.